valeriansaliou/raider/README.md

 **Raider provides two services:**

 * **Self-service dashboard**: Used by your affiliates users
-* **Payment reporting API**: Called by your backend once a payment is made (ie. credit commission money to an affiliates users)
+* **Payment reporting API**: Called by your backend once a payment is made (ie. to credit due commission money to an affiliate)

 ## How to use it?